UNCG-PHY-351-S25/uncg-phy-351-s25.github.io/docs/recipes/core/workflow/find-and-fork.md

 [_GitHub_](https://github.com/) is an online service that provides web-based Git support.
 It helps developer teams collaborate, keep track of (and occasionally roll back) changes to a software project, and track issues to address.
 We'll use it as a way for me to distribute assignment files to you, for you to submit your work back to me, and for me to provide you with specific feedback about your code.

-_GitHub_ runs on some huge server farm somewhere, and talks to _Git_ runningh on your computer.
+_GitHub_ runs on some huge server farm somewhere, and talks to _Git_ running on your computer.

 On _GitHub_, an _organization_ ("org") is a space for a group of people to share and collaborate on coding projects.
 Prof. Beatty has created an organization for PHY 351.